Ratas, ratones, rateros

-Ratas, ratones, rateros (Spanish: "Rats, Mice, Petty Thieves") is a 1999 Ecuadorian film directed by Sebastián Cordero and starring Carlos Valencia and Marco Bustos.
+Ratas, ratones, rateros (Spanish: "Rats, Mice, Petty Thieves") is a 1999 Ecuadorian crime drama film written and directed by Sebastián Cordero and starring Carlos Valencia and Marco Bustos.
 It was shown at the 1999 Bogotá Film Festival but did not receive a wide release until 2001.
 It was nominated for Best Film of the Year in 2001 by the Spanish Goya Awards.
 It was described as the first Ecuadorian film with international-standard production values.

 The plot follows the life of Salvador (Bustos), a young petty thief from Quito, after he is visited by his cousin Ángel (Valencia), an ex-convict with a bounty on his head.